The obligation to continue paying wages

 Choose a location

-In many cases, your employer is legally obliged to continue paying your wages when you are ill.
-The main rule is that for a period of two years (104 weeks), a sick employee is entitled to continued payment of at least 70% of his established, last-earned salary.
-The percentage to which you are entitled can never be lower than 70%.
-However, this percentage can be higher, depending on the agreements made in the collective labour agreement applicable to you or the employment contract you signed.
+In many cases, your employer is legally required to continue paying your wages during illness.
+The general rule is that a sick employee is entitled to payment of at least 70% of their established, most recently earned salary for a period of two years (104 weeks).
+The percentage you are entitled to can never be lower than 70%.
+This percentage may be higher, depending on the agreements made in the CAO applicable to you or the employment contract you signed.

 Minimum wage guarantee